Objectives of major importance:

-- Acquire an operational knowledge about basic numerical analysis algorithms applied to typical physical systems and engineering problems.
+- Acquire an operational knowledge about basic numerical analysis algorithms applied to typical physical systems and engineer problems.

-- Learn to develop, within a team, small modular software projects.
+- Learn to develop, with a team, small modular software projects.

 The architecture (von Neumann model) of a digital computer.
 Operating systems.